 test_loop(test_dataloader, model, loss_fn)

-Using the torchvision library, you download the MNIST dataset and apply a transformation to convert the images into tensors, making them suitable for input into the model.
+Using the torchvision library, download the MNIST dataset and apply a transformation to convert the images into tensors, making them suitable for input into the model.

 Next, create two data loaders: one for the training set and one for the test set, each configured with a batch size of 32.
 These data loaders allow you to easily feed batches of images into the model during training and testing.

-Next, define a training loop, which is the core of the model’s learning process.
+Next, define a training loop, which is at the core of the model’s learning process.
 For each batch of images and labels, the model generates predictions, and you calculate the cross-entropy loss to measure how far off the predictions are from the true labels.

 The Adam optimizer is used to perform backpropagation, updating the model’s weights to reduce this error.
 The process repeats for every batch in the training dataset, gradually improving model accuracy over time.

 Finally, run the training and testing loops over the course of 10 epochs.
-With each epoch, the model trains on the full training dataset, and afterward, you test it to monitor its progress.
+With each epoch, the model trains on the full training dataset, and afterwards, you can test it to monitor its progress.
 By the end of the process, the model has learned to classify the MNIST digits with a high degree of accuracy, as reflected in the final test results.

 This setup efficiently trains and evaluates the model for digit classification, providing feedback after each epoch on accuracy and loss.